NathanUTD2140/OperatingSystemConceptsProject1/devlog.md

 ### 9:53pm, October 19th, 2025

 When no password is set, it still asks for the history when using encrypt or decrypt.
 I can try and program around this, but I'm not too confident I can get this done in time.

+### 10:21pm, October 19th, 2025

+Added in a new variable and an if statement to see if the password has been enabled or not.
+This got around the problem with the encryption.
+Everything is working smoothly, I will write the final statement now.